strato-net/strato-platform/README.md

 ```

 ### NodeJS
-core-strato requires NodeJS 6+ to fetch blockapps-js (it's deprecated but still used in genesis generation)
+core-strato requires NodeJS 6+ to fetch blockapps-js (it's deprecated but still used in coinbase generation)

 ## Build